English Curriculum Intent Statement

 At St Swithun Wells, we ensure that there are the same expectations for the quality of teaching across all areas of the English Curriculum.
 The teaching of Reading is taught through discrete lessons as well as additional guided reading and whole class text teaching experiences.
 Pupils are read to and with every week and teachers ensure that there is a love and excitement for Reading in all classes across the school which is also encouraged through the expectation of reading widely (in school library and beyond).

-The teaching of Early Reading includes the use of Letters and Sounds which is embedded across EYFS and KS1 with KS2 teachers accessing the phonics curriculum to further support pupils where this is needed.
+We use Little Wandle (Letters and Sounds Revised) for the teaching of Early Reading and Phonics which is a complete systematic synthetic phonics programme (SSP).
+This is embedded across EYFS and KS1 with KS2 teachers accessing the phonics curriculum to further support pupils where this is needed.
 As a result, our pupils are confident in the use of phonics to support their reading development.

 English lessons develop pupils’ spoken language and use of language with the encouragement of speaking with confidence and being inquisitive through questioning.
 The teaching of writing includes spelling, grammar and punctuation and the development of writing skills.
 Pupils are expected to write with confidence, skill and flair in order to foster the enjoyment of writing and recognise its value.
 Pupils are also encouraged to be able to independently self improve their writing through a planning, drafting and editing process.